OSINTI4L/DuckyScript-Payloads/Payloads/PlunderPIN/README.md

 ### payload.txt
 The payload.txt file is the delivery system for configuration of the Google Chrome browser and can be injected with a Hak5 USB RubberDucky or O.mg device.

-**The URL pointing to the Apache webserver must be defined in line 7 of the payload.txt.** The URL to the webserver is the following: `http://x.x.x.x:/homepage.html` (replacing the IP parameter with the IP address of the attacker machine, explained below).
+**The URL pointing to the Apache webserver must be defined in line 7 of the payload.txt.** The URL to the webserver is the following: `http://x.x.x.x:/homepage.html`.
+Replace the IP parameter with the IP address of the attacker machine (explained in setting up Apache webserver section below).
 E.g., `http://192.168.8.100/homepage.html`.

 An additional layer of obfuscation can be had by utilizing a URL shortening service (e.g., [Tinyurl](https://tinyurl.com/)).
 After placing the `http://x.x.x.x/homepage.html` URL into the shortener, you will then use the shortened URL as the constant defined in line 7.